Solutions and Reachable Sets of Hybrid Dynamical Systems: Semicontinuous Dependence on Initial Conditions, Time, and Perturbations: Inner Well-Posedness of Hybrid Systems

-Under an absolute continuity assumption during flows,\footnote{The results in~\cite{cdc2020} assume that~$x$ has a closed graph.
+Necessary and sufficient conditions for nominal inner well-posedness that depend only on the data of the system are provided via the results in Sections~\ref{sec:nomiwp} and~\ref{sec:viab}. \IfAuto{For a pre-forward complete nominally inner and outer well-posed system, solutions depend upper/lower semicontinuously on initial conditions, uniformly over compact sets of initial conditions~\cite[Proposition~3.13]{cdc2020} (see also~\cite[Section~3]{arxiv} for a more nuanced discussion).
+In general, nominal outer and inner well-posedness do not imply each other.
+However, when maximal solutions are unique and complete, they turn out to be equivalent \cite[Proposition 8]{arxiv}.}{Under an absolute continuity assumption during flows,\footnote{The results in~\cite{cdc2020} assume that~$x$ has a closed graph.
 Fortunately, if a maximal solution~$x$ is absolutely continuous at each interval of flow, then its graph is necessarily closed.
 Otherwise, one may encounter the pathological case of~$x$ exhibiting infinitely fast changes.
 For example, the \textit{locally} absolutely continuous function~$x(t)=\sin(1/(1-t))$ for all~$t\in[0,1)$ is a maximal solution of~$\dot{x}\in(-\infty,\infty)$.
 Nominal outer well-posedness excludes such behavior.} the graphical convergence property in~\ref{item:star} is equivalent to an alternative formulation using~$(\tau,\varepsilon)$-closeness for bounded or complete solutions~\cite[Propositions~3.8 and~3.9]{cdc2020}.
-Moreover, for a hybrid system~$\HS$, lower semicontinuous dependence on initial conditions\footnote{See (\cite[Definition~3.10]{cdc2020}.
-A similar definition is found in~\cite{cai} with a slightly different terminology and measure of closeness.} implies nominal inner well-posedness (\cite[Theorem~3.11]{cdc2020}).
+Moreover, for a hybrid system~$\HS$, lower semicontinuous dependence on initial conditions\footnote{See (\cite[Definition~3.10]{cdc2020}, and~\cite{cai} for a similar definition with a slightly different terminology and measure of closeness.} implies nominal inner well-posedness (\cite[Theorem~3.11]{cdc2020}).
 The reverse implication is true if~$\HS$ is nominally outer well-posed and pre-forward complete (\cite[Theorem~3.12]{cdc2020}).
 Hence, solutions of a pre-forward complete nominally inner and outer well-posed system depend upper/lower semicontinuously on initial conditions, uniformly over compact sets of initial conditions~\cite[Proposition~3.13]{cdc2020}.

+In general, nominal outer and inner well-posedness do not imply each other.
+However, when maximal solutions are unique and complete, they turn out to be equivalent.